Quite often owner managed companies build up a “war chest” due to a combination of:

 - You can’t get all the cash now, just a small proportion of it.

-- If you have other continuing personal income (eg perhaps a PAYE role, or a pension) then you may well already have used up much of your basic rate band, eliminating the tax efficiency of this.
+- Especially if you have other continuing personal income (eg perhaps a PAYE role, or a pension) then the amount of dividends you can draw with no/very low tax each year may be very modest.

 - You’ll be keeping the company open for multiple further years, likely incurring multiple further professional fees.